CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getfunctionfromtokenandtypeargs-method.md

 ## <a name="parameters"></a>Paramètres
  `moduleID`
- [in] L’ID du module dans lequel la fonction réside.
+ [in] The ID of the module in which the function resides.

  `funcDef`
- [in] Un `mdMethodDef` jeton de métadonnées qui fait référence à la fonction.
+ [in] An `mdMethodDef` metadata token that references the function.

  `classId`
- [in] L’ID de classe de conteneur de la fonction.
+ [in] The ID of the function's containing class.

  `cTypeArgs`
- [in] Le nombre de paramètres de type pour la fonction donnée.
-Cette valeur doit être zéro pour les fonctions non génériques.
+ [in] The number of type parameters for the given function.
+This value must be zero for non-generic functions.

  `typeArgs`
- [in] Un tableau de `ClassID` valeurs, chacun d’eux est un argument de la fonction.
-La valeur de `typeArgs` peut être NULL si `cTypeArgs` est défini à zéro.
+ [in] An array of `ClassID` values, each of which is an argument of the function.
+The value of `typeArgs` can be NULL if `cTypeArgs` is set to zero.

  `pFunctionID`
- [out] Un pointeur vers le `FunctionID` de la fonction spécifiée.
+ [out] A pointer to the `FunctionID` of the specified function.

 ## <a name="remarks"></a>Notes
- Appelant le `GetFunctionFromTokenAndTypeArgs` méthode avec un `mdMethodRef` métadonnées au lieu d’un `mdMethodDef` jeton de métadonnées peut avoir des résultats imprévisibles.
-Les appelants doivent résoudre le `mdMethodRef` à un `mdMethodDef` lors de son passage.
+ Calling the `GetFunctionFromTokenAndTypeArgs` method with an `mdMethodRef` metadata instead of an `mdMethodDef` metadata token can have unpredictable results.
+Callers should resolve the `mdMethodRef` to an `mdMethodDef` when passing it.

- Si la fonction n’est pas déjà chargée, l’appel `GetFunctionFromTokenAndTypeArgs` provoquera le chargement, qui est une opération dangereuse dans de nombreux contextes.
-Par exemple, l’appel de cette méthode pendant le chargement de modules ou de types peut provoquer une boucle infinie, car le runtime tente de charger des éléments.
+ If the function is not already loaded, calling `GetFunctionFromTokenAndTypeArgs` will cause loading to occur, which is a dangerous operation in many contexts.
+For example, calling this method during loading of modules or types could lead to an infinite loop as the runtime attempts to circularly load things.

- En règle générale, utilisez des `GetFunctionFromTokenAndTypeArgs` est déconseillée.
-Si les profileurs sont intéressés par les événements pour une fonction particulière, ils doivent stocker le `ModuleID` et `mdMethodDef` de cette fonction et utilisez [ICorProfilerInfo2::GetFunctionInfo2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getfunctioninfo2-method.md) pour vérifier si une donnée `FunctionID` est celle de la fonction souhaitée.
+ In general, use of `GetFunctionFromTokenAndTypeArgs` is discouraged.
+If profilers are interested in events for a particular function, they should store the `ModuleID` and `mdMethodDef` of that function, and use [ICorProfilerInfo2::GetFunctionInfo2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getfunctioninfo2-method.md) to check whether a given `FunctionID` is that of the desired function.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib